Bottle Feeding your Baby

 - Breast milk does not cost anything.

-- Your caregiver can give you information on how to pump and store your breast milk.
+- Your baby's pediatrician can give you information on how to pump and store your breast milk.

 What are the 3 basic kinds of formula?

 Baby formula has all the nutrients your baby needs to grow.
-Ask your baby's pediatrician which formula is best for him.
+Ask your baby's pediatrician which formula is best for him or her.

-- Cow's milk formula: Most babies drink cow's milk formula.
+- Cow's milk formula is the most common kind.
+Most babies drink cow's milk formula.
 The cow's milk in formula is safe and easy for your baby to digest.
 You can buy it with or without iron.
 Some babies do not have enough iron in their bodies.
 Your baby's pediatrician may suggest giving your baby formula with iron until 1 year of age.
 Formula with iron will cause your baby's bowel movements to be black.
 This is normal.

-- Soy formula: Soy formula has a different type of carbohydrate and protein than cow's milk formula.
-You may need to give your baby soy formula if he is allergic to cow's milk formula.
-You may also need to feed your baby soy formula for a while if he has diarrhea.
+- Soy formula has a different type of carbohydrate and protein than cow's milk formula.
+You may need to give your baby soy formula if he or she is allergic to cow's milk formula.
+You may also need to feed your baby soy formula for a while if he or she has diarrhea.
 Most soy formulas have iron and cost about the same as cow's milk formula.
 Your baby's pediatrician will tell you how long you should feed your baby soy formula.

-- Other formulas: You baby may need a special type of formula if he cannot have cow's milk formula and soy formula.
+- Other formulas may be needed if your baby cannot have cow's milk formula or soy formula.
 Premature babies or babies with health problems may need to drink special formula.
 Special formulas cost more money than soy or cow's milk formula.
 Carefully follow the instructions when you mix and prepare a special formula.

 How is formula supplied?

-- Formula that must be mixed with water: This liquid formula does not cost as much as ready-to-eat formula.
+- Formula that must be mixed with water comes as a liquid.
+It does not cost as much as ready-to-eat formula.
 It is very important that you add the right amount of water to this formula.
 Carefully follow the instructions on the package to mix the formula correctly.
 Water from a tap may be not be safe to feed your baby.
 Ask if you should mix with the formula with bottled water or if you should boil tap water before using it.

 Do I need to warm the formula or breast milk for my baby?

-- Most babies enjoy drinking warm formula or breast milk.
-You may warm it by putting the bottle in a pan of hot water.
+- Most babies enjoy drinking warm formula or breast milk, but you do not have to heat it.
+You may warm it by putting the bottle in a pan of warm water.
+Do not warm it on a lit stove, because it may curdle.
 Another way to warm the formula or breast milk is to run hot water over the bottle.
-Do not warm it in a pot on the stove, because it may curdle.
 Shake the bottle and then spray the liquid on the inside of your wrist before you give it to your baby.
 The temperature should be slightly warm and comfortable to your skin.
 It should not be hot.

-- Do not use a microwave oven to heat formula or breast milk.
-A microwave oven overheats the liquid in the center of the bottle.
+- Do not use a microwave to heat formula or breast milk.
+A microwave overheats the liquid in the center of the bottle.
 The liquid may just feel warm when you test it, but it may be very hot in the bottle's center.
-The milk may burn your baby's mouth when he drinks it.
+The milk may burn your baby's mouth when he or she drinks it.

 - Always throw away any leftover formula or breast milk.
 Leftover formula or breast milk that has not been refrigerated can grow germs and make your baby sick.
 Do not feed your baby breast milk or formula left at room temperature for more than 1 hour.
 Do not freeze ready-to-eat or premixed formula.